 2. Change Up Your Usual Techniques

-According to research by sex coach Catherine Toyooka, men, especially, can benefit from changing things a bit in bed.
-Instead of just getting in there and staying in there, she suggests teasing a male partner by taking a break from penetration to do other things.
+According to research by sex coach Catherine Toyooka, people with penises, especially, can benefit from changing things a bit in bed.
+Instead of just getting in there and staying in there, she told Muscle & Fitness that teasing your partner by taking a break from penetration to do other things.
 If you don’t have any place to be, you might as well take advantage of all that time you have.

-If you find you have a deep love for bacon, but are lacking stamina in bed, then it might be time to switch over to vegetarian bacon instead.
-A study by Yale found that vegetarians have far more stamina than meat-eaters, and even that meat-eating athletes don’t have the endurance that their vegetarian counterparts have.
+If you find you have a deep love for bacon, but are lacking stamina in bed, then it might be time to switch over to soy bacon instead.
+Research shows that people who eat vegetable-heavy diets have more stamina, sexual and otherwise, than meat eaters.
+Even meat-eating athletes don’t have the endurance that their vegetarian and vegan counterparts have.
 Endurance, during sex, is essential in making it last longer.

-If you're having hetero sex and your partner is on the brink of that 7.3
+If you're having penis-in-vagina sex and your partner is on the brink of that 7.3 minutes and they don't want to come yet, then squeeze their penis.
+Yes, really!

 6. Numb Things Up

-Since the reason sex with a male partner can be a little quicker than we’d sometimes like is due to men getting a little too excited, a way to remedy that is to numb the penis.
+Since the reason sex with a partner with a penis can be a little quicker than we’d sometimes like is due to the penis getting lots of stimulation.
+One way to remedy that is to numb the penis.
 I’m serious!
-There are actually sprays, “local anesthetics,” if you will, that can numb the penis so he can last longer.
+There are actually sprays, “local anesthetics,” if you will, that can numb the penis so your partner can last longer.
 There are also condoms that are extra thick to provide the same benefits, but without the numbing sensation that sprays cause.

 7. Stop Thinking About Having An Orgasm